barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 > "There, with his staff, he poked out the body of a dead fox.
 He then performed __the ceremony of cremation__."

 There are two truths that co-exist: _karma_ and _anatta_.
 On one side, _karma_ and its cage of responsibility for our past actions.
 On the other, _anatta_ and the release of _karma_ because its basis is non-existent.
 One can navigate their way by playing on those two truths, one day feeling free from non-self, one day brought back to responsibility.
-But one should not play with these two truths, use them when they are convenient.
+But one should not play with these two truths, one should not use them when they are convenient.
 One should respect both, acknowledge them both.

 Is the ritual of cremation the way to respect both truths?
 Is it the function, the end of Zen practice and liturgy to pay respect to both truths?